Johnny Warman: Beginning of career and Bearded Lady

 In the early 1970s, Warman joined the group Bearded Lady (originally named Elmo's Fire) as a vocalist and rhythm guitarist.
 The band also included guitarist Freddy Sheriff an old school friend.
-Eventually managed by John Hunt and Barry Sullivan's Hunsul Enterprises, they performed U.K venues such as The Hope And Anchor in London, other venues across U.K and as support act for Humphrey Lyttelton in Fishguard.
-The group then focused their efforts on their live act and built up a following and they were brought to the attention of Mickie Most.
+Eventually managed by John Hunt and Barry Sullivan's Hunsul Enterprises, they performed U.K venues such as The Hope And Anchor in London, other venues across U.K. and as a support act for Humphrey Lyttelton in Fishguard.
+The group then focused their efforts on their live act and built up a following and they were brought to the attention of Mickie Most and Micky was a great fan of Johnnys song writing abilities and also as a performer.

 Bearded Lady entered the National Folk And Rock Contest in 1974 and were voted into second place in the final to Curly who had Paul Young as their vocalist.
-They signed a record deal with Youngblood records which saw the release of a single "Rock Star" in 1975 and featured the song "Country Lady" on the B-side.
+They signed a record deal with Youngblood records, which released a single "Rock Star" in 1975 and featured the song "Country Lady" on the B-side.
 The band toured West Germany appearing at Zoom in Frankfurt and the P.N.
-Club in Munich, promoting the German release of the single released on the Bellaphon inprint.
+Club in Munich, promoting the German release of the single released on the Bellaphon in print.
 Warman worked a day job to support his wife and young family and still insisted the band commit to at least four nights of rehearsals a week.
 The band members other than Warman decided to sell all their equipment and their van without telling him and the band played their final gig at the Marquee Club in London supported by The Jam.
 Warman then pursued a solo career and began to spell his surname "Warman" rather than "Waughman".